How do we get feedback?The University Library gathers feedback through:

 Check the current rules and regulations for the official university position on complaints.

-Students' Union Advice Service can help you and the Office of the Secretary and Clerk can offer advice about the complaints procedure.
+The Students' Union Advice Team can provide independent, confidential advice, you can make an appointment via their website to ensure you are fully supported and aware of all the options available to you. and the Office of the Secretary and Clerk can offer advice about the complaints procedure.

 * Definition: a complaint is a specific concern regarding an aspect of our provision or service that affects your learning opportunities.
 This includes a failure to meet our obligations or provide accurate information, our provision of the service and the quality of our resources.